 Employers must determine, for example, the extent to which social media will have a role in employee recruiting efforts.
 Throughout the world, most employers require some form of background information on candidates.
-In some jurisdictions, such as the United Kingdom, employers generally rely upon a reference provided by a former employer.
+In some jurisdictions, such as the United Kingdom, employers generally rely on a reference provided by a former employer.
 In others, such as the United States and China, employers typically require a thorough background check carried out by a third-party provider.
 In addition to these formal mechanisms, however, employers also occasionally seek to gather information through informal channels.
 While some employers and those involved in recruitment still gather anecdotal information about candidates through 'word of mouth', there is now the greater temptation to review a candidate's online profile, and information posted on social networking sites and the internet.
 One survey in 2019, for example, found that 91 per cent of employers use social media for recruitment purposes.
 In addition, a 2018 study found that 43 per cent of employers use social media to check on current employees.
 Also, a 2018 survey found that 57 per cent of employers decided not to hire a candidate because of information found on social media.
 Similarly, from a job seeker perspective, a 2019 study found that 55 per cent of potential applicants who find a negative review about a potential employer do not apply for an open position with that employer.
 Information on these sites and the wider internet is very difficult to take down, so tagged pictures taken from a drunken night out could follow a candidate throughout his or her career.
-While the result of this information permanence is a potential source of useful information for employers when considering applicants for employment, there is widespread debate – as evidenced, for example, by the debate across the European Union over the 'right to be forgotten'2 – about whether this information should be reviewed and considered by employers during the recruitment process.
+Although the result of this information permanence is a potential source of useful information for employers when considering applicants for employment, there is widespread debate – as evidenced, for example, by the debate across the European Union about the 'right to be forgotten'2 – about whether this information should be reviewed and considered by employers during the recruitment process.
 And this debate is reflected in the widely varying laws on this topic throughout the world.3 Indeed, in September 2019, the European Court of Justice ruled that search engine operators are not required to carry out a de-referencing on all versions of a search engine to comply with the 'right to be forgotten' under the General Data Protection Regulation.
 In practice, this means that the 'right to be forgotten' online does not extend beyond the borders of the European Union.
 Search engines, however, still are required to discourage EU citizens from accessing those non-EU domains.

 The general view is that if an employee exposes his or her personal information publicly on social media networks, this is viewed as the problem of the employee and not a public policy issue.
 In France, as long as information about a candidate is deemed public (i.e., as long as it is not published on spaces with access restricted to preselected 'friends' or 'followers') and the collection of information does not involve a violation of the right to private correspondence or privacy, then potential employers and any third parties (including recruitment agencies) are entitled to look at the information.
 However, the candidate must be informed of the social media-based data collection process.
-On the other hand, in Italy, it is not permissible to refer to social networking sites to make decisions about recruitment and selection of candidates because referring to social media sites in such a context would be an infringement of an individual's right to privacy.
+On the other hand, in Italy, it is not permissible to refer to social networking sites to make decisions about recruitment and selection of candidates because searches in this context would be an infringement of an individual's right to privacy.
 Similarly, in Canada, using social media in the recruitment and selection process may risk violating privacy laws.
 If businesses collect information from social media sites in the recruitment and selection process, it may make it challenging to comply with privacy laws, as set forth in guidelines and decisions of Canadian privacy regulatory authorities.

 In 2017, an EU data protection working party released non-binding recommendations that employers should have 'legal grounds' to search applicants' social media.
 In Germany, for example, employers may not obtain any information from social media sites to answer questions that they would not have been permitted to ask of a candidate directly.
 Furthermore, employers should only consult purely business-focused networks, such as Xing or LinkedIn, provided that the employer informs the employee about this in the job advertisement.
-In addition, employee data should be acquired only directly from the employee, the employer is not allowed to collect any information about a severe disability or equal treatment, and the employer may only solicit information from a previous employer if it has the consent of the candidate.
+In addition, employee data should be acquired only directly from the employee.
+The employer is not allowed to collect any information about a severe disability or equal treatment, and the employer may only solicit information from a previous employer if it has the consent of the candidate.
 Similarly, in the United Kingdom, employers must be familiar with the UK Information Commissioner's Office (ICO) Employment Practices Code and the Employment Practices Code Supplementary Guidance.
 The ICO recommends that an employer should only seek personal information about a candidate if it is relevant to the job decision being made and that it views the gathering of the information as a form of vetting.
 Further guidance is available from the UK's Advisory, Conciliation and Arbitration Service in its fact sheet on the use of social networking in recruitment.
 A failure by an employer to comply with these laws or guidance may result in the employer facing an employment tribunal claim, an action for damages or a complaint to the ICO.

 The effects of social media during recruitment cannot be overstated.
 This is, in part, because millennials and members of Generation Z account for more than one-third of the workforce.
-In the next 10 years, that figure is estimated to pass 50 per cent, making the youthful generations the most dominant in the workplace.
+Within the next 10 years, that figure is estimated to pass 50 per cent, making the youthful generations the most dominant in the workplace.
 Because these groups of employees have grown up communicating actively via many diverse social media sites and using several devices, the use of social media is a workplace trend with staying power for the foreseeable future.

 In any case, employers should be aware of discrimination claims that may arise as a result of the alleged improper use of information gleaned from social media.
 Before accessing social media, and certainly before making decisions based on information found on social media, employers should carefully consider: